Pranav-XP/election-ring-rmi/readme.md

 # Election Ring RMI Projects

 ## Authors
-Pranav Chand
+1. Pranav Chand
-Pui Kit Chen
+2. Pui Kit Chen
-Aryan Shar,a
+3. Aryan Sharma

 This repository contains two different implementations of a distributed election algorithm using the Ring topology and Java RMI.
 Each implementation resides in its own directory and has a dedicated `README.md` file to explain the details, setup, unit tests and usage instructions for that specific version.